nest/nest-simulator/doc/tutorials/pynest_tutorial/part_4_topologically_structured_networks.rst

 - :doc:`Part 2: Populations of neurons <part_2_populations_of_neurons>`
 - :doc:`Part 3: Connecting networks with synapses <part_3_connecting_networks_with_synapses>`

-More advanced examples can be found at :doc:`Example Networks <../../examples/index>`, or have a look at at the source directory of your NEST installation in the
+More advanced examples can be found at :doc:`Example Networks <../../examples/index>`, or have a look at the source directory of your NEST installation in the
 subdirectory: ``pynest/examples/``.

 Incorporating structure in networks of point neurons